cyrilrader/pyodv/README.md

   - parsed_file.params: Semantic paramater header items, as a python dictionary.
   - parsed_file.refs: Links to external references listed in ODV header, as a python dictionary.

+## Future Work
+Currently the ODV/BioODV files used for development are limited to those available [here](https://www.seadatanet.org/Standards/Data-Transport-Formats).
+These example files seem to be output from the same tool-chain so any differences with ODV files "out in the wild" have not been considered.
+It would be worth while to expand source, creation tools, and style of the ODV files in the test directory.

+The ODV parsing tool can be improved with:

+  - improve limited testing currently done on the data struct
+  - handle several common use cases:
+    - write to file,
+    - push data to database,
+    - convert to some other format (csv, DWCa, TTL, etc)
+  - More comprehensive parsing of the semantic header:
+    -  retrieve link URLs for vocab terms
+    -  check URLs are valid, correctly formatted and available
+    -  check the units used in the columns comply with those defined in semantic parameter header
+  - Better data structure:
+    - Multiple dataframes are not the best structure for complex slicing.
+XArray might be a better tool but also does not seem to treat data parameters well.

 ## Testing